-This splendid evening view of the intersection between Route 6 and Main Street in Orleans, Massachusetts in the early 50s is one of the few works by Hopper about which we know some facts relative to its composition and, so, valid clues to its meaning.
+This splendid evening view of the intersection between Route 6 and Main Street in Orleans, Massachusetts, in the early 50s is one of the few works by Hopper about which we know some facts relative to its composition and, so, valid clues to its meaning.
 But before telling them, it is worth the while to watch the painting attentively.

-Now, it is time to know the story.
-Hopper repeatedly made trips with his wife Josephine to Orleans to get the right sky for some painting (possibly this one, but most probably the one that preceded it in Hopper’s plans).
-He reluctantly let Josephine drive for one of the trips and, as she was about to make a sharp right to avoid an oncoming car (it could well be the car immortalized in the painting), Edward, being the level-headed husband he was, grabbed the wheel and ran them both into a guard post.
-After a minor crash, he became very angry, dragged Josephine out of the car and onto the ground, and he proceeded to publicly beat her.
+“Edward repeatedly made trips with Jo [his wife, Josephine Nivison] to Orleans to get the right sky for his painting [possibly this one, but most probably the one that preceded it in Hopper’s plans].
+He reluctantly let Jo drive for one of the trips and on the way back, as she was about to make a sharp right to avoid an oncoming car (possibly the car in the painting), Edward, being the level-headed husband he was, grabbed the wheel and ran them into a guard post.
+After the minor crash, he dragged Jo out of the car and onto the ground, where he then proceeded to publicly beat her.
 If that wasn’t bad enough, he never even used any of the skies he collected on their trips together — he ended up making one up instead.”

 [De Young Museum – Fine Arts Museums of San Francisco, CA, USA]

-(1) – Hopper was quite obsessed in showing the exact time of the scenes he depicted; thus, there are dozens of paintings with well readable clocks in them.
+(1) – Hopper was quite obsessed in showing the exact time of the scenes he depicted; thus there are dozens of paintings with well readable clocks in them.
 A few signal 7 o’clock, be it in the morning or evening, but I have not yet discovered the reason why –if there is a significant one…

 No unauthorised copying or redistribution.
 All Rights Reserved.